orta/kf-theme-vscode/README.md

 #### Any other editor that supports .tmThemes
 Files are provided under the `Themes` directory.
 Use your editors guides and install the themes.

+## Suggestions?
+To use it best, we suggest you use the [ _Medium_ weight of _Adobe Source Code Pro_ ](https://adobe-fonts.github.io/source-code-pro) typeface. they are the best matches for each other :D